Here is my pledge to you:

 In practice, this presents some interesting considerations.
 Could simple gratitude exercises help us foster better self-control?
-Is it possible that writing a weekly gratitude list could help mitigate against some of the cognitive biases we face in investing, for example?
-Could an appreciation note help us push for that bit extra in salary negotiations?
+Is it possible that writing a weekly gratitude list could help mitigate against some of the cognitive biases we face in investing?
+Could an appreciation note help us push for that little extra in salary negotiations?

 These are questions that may have seemed farfetched not long ago, but they may just warrant serious investigation.
 And they might even be worth trying while we wait for the results.

 The research found that both the indignant and grateful groups exhibited increased activity in various brain regions, but they differed markedly in the mesolimbic pathway.

 Recent research published in Psychological Science looked at this peculiar miscalculation in more detail.
 Participants in three experiments wrote gratitude letters and then predicted how surprised, happy, and awkward recipients would feel.
 Recipients then reported how the letters actually made them feel.

-How to apply the science of gratitude
+How to Apply the Science of Gratitude

 These suggestions aren’t rocket science, but those successful in adopting them exhibit a common characteristic: consistency.
 Doing these things for two weeks is unlikely to make any difference.
 Go beyond six weeks, however, and the research starts to back the benefits.